 It is less a matter of adjusting your training when not taking creatine and more a matter of:

-- Maximising effort while supplementing with creatine; and
+- Maximizing effort while supplementing with creatine; and

 - Sustaining training and putting in continued effort when creating supplementation has stopped.